SixXS

 Update: The PoP has been successfully transported + upgraded and was up and running again at 09:00.

-Monday, August 30th - AICCU Beta2 - AYIYA support and UNIX versions
+AICCU Beta2 - AYIYA support and UNIX versions

-Thursday, September 2nd - Changing tunnel types now possible using the web-interface
+Changing tunnel types now possible using the web-interface

-The most requests to the SixXS Staff over the last couple of months has been the changing of static to heartbeat tunnels and vice versa.
+The most requests to SixXS over the last couple of months has been the changing of static to heartbeat tunnels and vice versa.
 With the upcoming AYIYA tunnels, currently in beta and only requestable by email, these requests are expected to become more common.
 To make sure that we can handle this we implemented this functionality into the web-interface, thus if you currently, or in the future, have a static or heartbeat or AYIYA tunnel one can easily switch types using that interface.
 We have also reduced the cost for this operation to 15 credits.

-Monday, September 6th - Reminder: Removal of support for IP6.INT reverse delegations on 9-9-2004
+Reminder: Removal of support for IP6.INT reverse delegations on 9-9-2004

 On 9-9-2004 SixXS will remove all reverse delegations under IP6.INT.
 The SixXS nameservers will have a wildcard PTR record for the complete ip6.int zone this PTR record will point to 'update.your.resolver.ip6.int.is.deprecated.served.from.sixxs.net'.
 Additionally we will enable logging of queries for the ip6.int zone so we can identify and try to notify the users of these broken resolvers.

-Thursday, September 9th - IP6.INT delegations removed
+IP6.INT delegations removed

 As announced previously, SixXS has discontinued the support for IP6.INT delegations.
 If one would still query one of the three SixXS nameservers (ns1/2/3.sixxs.net) they will get a PTR record pointing to: update.your.resolver.ip6.int.is.deprecated.served.from.sixxs.net.

-Thursday, September 9th - Beta2a of AICCU released
+Beta2a of AICCU released

 Beta2a of AICCU has been released.
 This new release contains improvements for compiling AICCU and should now cleanly work for FreeBSD, for which a port is coming up.
 Thanks must go to the various people submitting patches.
 Additionally we can report that AYIYA testing is going fine and looks very stable.

-Friday, September 17th - Beta2b of AICCU released
+Beta2b of AICCU released

 Beta2b of AICCU has been released.
 This release adds some minor packaging fixes and support for OpenBSD and Gentoo.
 Additionally the Downloads have now been moved to the SixXS Archive this as we are confident that the client is quite stable and ready for use.
 The former Heartbeat client has been deprecated. but can still be downloaded from the SixXS Archive, we do suggest to start using AICCU already.

-Saturday, September 18th - GRH Prefix Comparison utility
+GRH Prefix Comparison utility

 Always wonder what was wrong with a prefix?
-Wondering which ISP's are not able to reach you and where it stops?
+Wondering which ISPs are not able to reach you and where it stops?
 GRH now has a new utility for doing prefix comparisons .This feature was requested by Daniel Rösen for the purpose of comparing: 2001:5000::/21 with 2001:650::/32.
 Which are originated from the same ASN, but as the /21 is filtered at some places, have different or no paths to the participants that provide routes to GRH.
 This utility thus allows you to see which participants of GRH do have the routes in question and the difference in the paths towards those participants.
 This allows a very quick view where a prefix is not accepted, most possibly of misconfigured filters.

-Tuesday, September 21st - Re-assignment of deallocated subnets
+Re-assignment of deallocated subnets

 Due to the demand and to conserve some IP space we are from now on automatically re-assigning subnets from disabled users and who quite apparently did not use the subnet.
 Re-allocation happens after at least 3 months of idleness.
 This preserves some space and thus completely fills the prefixes in use by the various PoPs.
 SixXS already has been assigned 14 /40's (3584 /48's) towards the PoPs, from which 1300+ active subnets (/48) and 2700+ active tunnels (/64) have been allocated to end users.
-The German Easynet PoP atm has 479 active subnets, meaning that it will fill up it's second /40 quite soon already.
+The German Easynet PoP atm has 479 active subnets, meaning that it will fill up its second /40 quite soon already.

-Monday, October 4th - Maintenance on HEAnet PoP
+Maintenance on HEAnet PoP

 HEAnet will be performing maintenance at its PoP in Brooklawn House, Dublin on Wednesday 6 October from 08:00 to 09:00 UTC+1.
 This will affect IPv6 connectivity to the SixXS PoP.

-Tuesday, October 5th - MLDv2 support on the Multicast enabled PoPs
+MLDv2 support on the Multicast enabled PoPs

-With the release of a new version of ecmh all the PoP's supporting Multicast have now automatically been upgraded to support MLDv2 too.
+With the release of a new version of ecmh all the PoPs supporting Multicast have now automatically been upgraded to support MLDv2 too.
 This allows the users of these PoPs to experience the powers of SSM.
-Later this week we will also add support for Multicast to the remaining PoP's so that at least all the SixXS PoP's support Multicast IPv6 and are interconnected.
+Later this week we will also add support for Multicast to the remaining PoPs so that at least all the SixXS PoPs support Multicast IPv6 and are interconnected.

-Saturday, October 23rd - SixXS's 2nd anniversary
+SixXS's 2nd anniversary

-It is already two years ago that SixXS opened it's door to the public.
+It is already two years ago that SixXS opened its door to the public.
 Since last year SixXS has grown to provide IPv6 connectivity to almost over 3000 users, ten times as many as last year.
 One out of two users has a /48 subnet routed to their endpoint.
 Over the last year new user signups and tunnel requests have increased a lot even though we still maintain our, according to some too, strict policies.
 SixXS's total IPv6 Traffic has grown from around 2mbit/s to 20mbit/s which corresponds to the 10x users increase The third life year of SixXS will at least bring fully supported AYIYA tunneling on all PoPs making it possible for everyone to use IPv6, almost, everywhere you might be and have IPv4 connectivity but no IPv6.

 During the coming week various PoPs will also get a Multicast uplink to the m6bone, some technical details still have to be finalized for this.

-This all would have never been possible to the ISP's providing the PoPs, thus many thanks to them.
+This all would have never been possible to the ISPs providing the PoPs, thus many thanks to them.
 Probably needless to say, happy birthday and happy IPv6'ing.

 Easynet has allocated 2001:6f8:1300::/40 to PoP deham01, which at the moment already provides IPv6 connectivity to over 800 active users and has 500 active subnets routed to the end-users.
 With this 3rd /40, the PoP can now provide 768 /48's to the end-users.
-This demonstrates that there is a need for IPv6 by end-users and thanks to amongst others Easynet and the other ISP's participating in SixXS end-users are also able to get connected and using IPv6 today.
+This demonstrates that there is a need for IPv6 by end-users and thanks to amongst others Easynet and the other ISPs participating in SixXS end-users are also able to get connected and using IPv6 today.

-Wednesday, December 15th - Amis PoP, simbx01 in Maribor, Slovenia airs
+Amis PoP, simbx01 in Maribor, Slovenia airs

 We are proud to present the first PoP in Slovenia.
 This new PoP is hosted by Medinet.
 Medinet is a leading internet and voice service provider in Slovenia.
 Services are offered under the brand name Amis.
 Amis provides a full range of internet services including all kinds of connectivity options (dialup, cable, ADSL, wireless, fiber).
 Service is provided to residential customers, for business customers both retail and wholesale service is offered.
 Experimental native IPv6 connectivity is currently available to business customers on ADSL or fibre connections.
 This PoP is available to users who are from Slovenia.
 More information can be found on the Amis PoP page.

-Tuesday, December 28th - Hardware failure on Easynet PoP deham01
+Hardware failure on Easynet PoP deham01

 Due to a hardware failure the Easynet pop in Germany went down on Sunday 26-12-2004.
 Easynet has sponsored new hardware making sure that the connectivity can continue without any further problems.
 We like to express our thanks to Easynet for replacing the hardware so quickly, especially during the Christmas holidays.

-©2001-2008 SixXS - IPv6 Deployment & Tunnel Broker
+©2001-2017 SixXS - IPv6 Deployment & Tunnel Broker